Gudalur (Coimbatore district)

-Gudalur is a municipality in Coimbatore North taluk of Coimbatore district in the Indian state of Tamil Nadu.
+Gudalur is a town in Coimbatore district in the Indian state of Tamil Nadu.
 It is located in the north-western part of the state.
 Spread across an area of 28.95 km2, it had a population of 38,859 individuals as per the 2011 census.

 Geography and administration

 Gudalur is located in Coimbatore North taluk of Coimbatore district in the Indian state of Tamil Nadu.
 Spread across an area of 21.68 km2, it is one of the 33 panchayat towns in the district.
 It is located in the western part of the state.

 The town panchayat is headed by a chairperson, who is elected by the members, who are chosen through direct elections.
 The town forms part of the Mettupalayam Assembly constituency that elects its member to the Tamil Nadu legislative assembly and the Nilgiris Lok Sabha constituency that elects its member to the Parliament of India.